Dish Network: DishNET

-In 2019, DISH entered an agreement as part of the Sprint/T-Mobile merger in which DISH would acquire Sprint's prepaid wireless businesses, including Boost Mobile.
-As part of this agreement, DISH became the 4th-largest major wireless carrier in the United States.
-After the merger was approved by the Justice Department, DISH announced plans to "deploy a facilities-based 5G broadband network capable of serving 70% of the U.S. population by June 2023."

-On July 1, 2020, DISH officially purchased Boost Mobile from T-Mobile for $1.4 billion.
-With this purchase it officially launched its wireless business, DISH Wireless, LLC, offering prepaid service through the Boost brand as an MVNO on the T-Mobile network.
-DISH stated intentions to offer branded postpaid service in the future with the build-out of their own network.
-DISH also intends to have the first standalone, 5G-only network in the United States.

-On July 19, 2021, DISH signed a $5 billion contract with AT&T and becoming a new AT&T MVNO within approximately two years.
-As a result, DISH Wireless customers will be able to roam on AT&T's 4G and 5G while DISH is continuously building its 5G-only network.
-The previous roaming agreement with T-Mobile remained unchanged.

-On May 4, 2022, Dish announced it had released its 5G network live to consumers in Las Vegas in addition to listing 113 cities for the next phase of roll out by the end of June.
-The service named "Project Genesis" is currently only compatible with the latest Motorola Edge Plus.

 OnTech Smart Services

 DISH launched the direct-to-consumer smart home technology brand OnTech Smart Services in 2019; initially available in 11 metropolitan areas, the brand offers smart home devices and installation services.

 Blockchain and cryptocurrency

 DISH has been described as the first large company to accept cryptocurrency and being “comfortable with cryptocurrency”.
 The company has accepted Bitcoin since 2014.
-Four years later in began accepting Bitcoin Cash.
+Four years later it began accepting Bitcoin Cash.
 In September 2021, it announced a partnership with Input Output Global (formerly known as IOHK) to build subscription services based on the Cardano blockchain.
 The following month it set up a system to expand 5G mobile network through customers using the Citizens Broadband Radio Service with rewards paid in cryptocurrency.

 Charitable causes

 DISH Cares was launched in 2014 and focuses on community engagement, sustainability, and providing services following disasters.
 The company has engaged in disaster relief efforts, including after Hurricanes Katrina, Harvey, Irma, and Maria.